Causal inference for data-driven debugging and decision making in cloud computing: Two approximations in causal modeling

+This gives an extreme example of counterfactual probabilities not being determined by a GCM. \end{Example} For a more detailed discussion of this phenomenon we refer the reader to \citep{peters2017elements}.

-Even though computing systems are ``more deterministic'' than many other systems, due to interactions with the environment and missing information, one usually can only infer a CGM, and not a FCM, of a computer system.
-Without an FCM though, counterfactual probabilities (equation (\ref{eqn::scf})) are generally not uniquely determined, i.e., they cannot be derived from a CGM.
-Now we show that nonetheless counterfactual probabilities can be calculated \emph{approximately}, and one can \emph{know}, from only the CGM, how wrong the approximation is at most (on average).
-This will be important for our approach to debugging in Section \ref{sec::deb}, and, as we belief, for other areas as well.
+Now we show that nonetheless counterfactual probabilities can be calculated \emph{approximately}, and one can \emph{know}, from only the GCM, how wrong the approximation is at most -- on average.
+This will be important for our approach to debugging in Section \ref{debugging:sec:deb}, and, as we belief, for other areas as well.

-Let $M$ be a CGM with $W$ its set of root nodes.
-We define the \emph{approximate structural counterfactual} or \emph{approximate counterfactual} as \footnote{The idea of a counterfactual definition based on only the CGM has been mentioned in \citep[Section 7.2.2]{Pearl2000}, but not been further investigated.
+Let $M$ be a GCM and let $Z$ be the set of its root variables (variables with no parents in the causal DAG).
+For any (sets of) variables $X,Y,E$ in $M$ we define the \emph{approximate structural counterfactual} or \emph{approximate counterfactual} as \footnote{The idea of a counterfactual definition based on only the GCM has been mentioned in \citep[Section 7.2.2]{Pearl2000}, but not been further investigated.
 Depending on the specific setting and the available information, there may be more suitable approximations to encode counterfactual-like probabilities. }